8. AArch64

 Tasks

 1. Implement the reference version fibonacci_c in the file fibonacci_c.c.
-Try to keep your implementation close to what you would do in assembly language.
+Keep your implementation close to assembly-level operations, avoiding high-level C abstractions.

 2. Implement the assembly version fibonacci_asm in the file fibonacci_asm.s.
-Keep your implementation dynamic, i.e., the function should accept \(n\) as input argument.
-This is also underlined by the function declaration’s argument uint64_t i_id in line 7 of Listing 8.3.1.
+The implementation must be general-purpose, accepting \(n\) as input parameter rather than using a hardcoded value.
+This is also emphasized by the function declaration’s argument uint64_t i_id in line 7 of Listing 8.3.1.

 Hint